Ukraine official says Russia strikes 'absolute terrorism' – KION546

 The British military assessed that Russian troops weren’t getting needed breaks.

-The Defense Ministry wrote on Twitter on Monday that online videos suggested at least one tank brigade in the war was “mentally and physically exhausted” as they had been on active combat duty since the start of the war in February.
+The Defense Ministry tweeted Monday that online videos suggested at least one tank brigade in the war was “mentally and physically exhausted” as they had been on active combat duty since the start of the war on Feb.
+24.

 The British said: “The lack of scheduled breaks from intense combat conditions is highly likely one of the most damaging of the many personnel issues the Russian (Ministry of Defense) is struggling to rectify amongst the deployed force.”